theakman2/node-modules-webant/README.md

                      either 'compress' (compresses output), 'debug' (adds file and line numbers to output) or 'none' (no post-processing).

+  --requireBase, -r  Resolve require paths relative to the supplied directory
+                     instead of relative to the file containing the require.
   --handlers, -H     Additional handlers to use.
 Can be set multiple times.
                      Example: -H coffee -H scss -H json --useConfig, -c    Path to a JSON configuration file which sets default